radarlabs/.github/profile/README.md

 ## 📍 About Radar

-[Radar](https://radar.com) is location infrastructure for every product and service.
-Developers use our hyper-accurate location tracking and geofencing SDKs and cost-effective geocoding APIs to power location-based experiences across hundreds of millions of devices worldwide.
+[Radar](https://radar.com) is location infrastructure for mobile apps and websites.
+Thousands of developers trust Radar's geofencing SDKs and maps APIs to power location-based experiences across hundreds of millions of devices worldwide.

 ## ✨ Get started